G3n3r0/Trading-Card-Game/README.md

 A trading card game.
 With some modifications.
 One might say that it is a World of Cardcraft.
 And of course, a Kingdom Cards game.
 Maybe even Final Cardasy.

 ##Changes
+###12/25/2011
+* Got my 3D glasses, so screwed around with that for a while
+* Read several of my new JS graphics books.
+I guess I finally have no excse for writing the world's least optimized code.
+* Found that article about 3D in the canvas
+* Merry Christmas, world!

 ###12/24/2011
 * Added the attack parsing code
 * Added the health meters